 Change of MatriculationMore

-Students who are not matriculated in a degree, diploma, or certificate program (non-degree students) are limited in the total number of credit-bearing courses they may take.
+Visiting students (non-degree seeking students) are limited in the total number of credit-bearing courses they may take.
 Graduate students may not take more than nine credits, and undergraduates may not take more than 24 credits without matriculating.

 Students who have been attending graduate courses under conditional status and who have completed the first four graduate courses with a quality point average of 3.0 or better may apply to the director of the program for a change of status to fully matriculated.
 Non-degree students and/or students in graduate certificate programs who wish to pursue a degree program must make a formal request for admission and matriculation to the Office of Graduate Admissions.
 Any required documents not previously submitted must also be received.